 Rather than letting the mess build up throughout the week, you’re simultaneously keeping on top of things while also establishing both outer order and inner calm.
 What’s more, you’re doing this all in under 60 seconds.
 What more could you ask for?

-Have I peaked your interest?
+Have I piqued your interest?
 Are you looking for a few suggestions to get you started?
 No problem!
 Here is a list of 10 things you can easily do in one minute or less.

 - Make your bed